Theta-Limited/OpenAthena-Legacy-Python/README.md

 ### parseImage.py

 [parseImage.py](./src/parseImage.py) can perform automatic extraction and use of EXIF/XMP sensor information from drone photos.
-This allows for the automatic extraction and use of data including the aircraft camera's lat/lon, altitude, azimuth, and angle of declenation (theta).
+This allows for the automatic extraction and use of data including the aircraft camera's lat/lon, altitude, azimuth, and angle of declination (theta).
 OpenAthena (if provided [terrain elevation data](./EIO_fetch_geotiff_example.md)) will extract and use these values automaticaly to find the location on the ground in the exact center of the image

 [![image of command line on MacOS, command python3 parseImage.py bartow.tif, output and prompting user for drone image filename](./assets/parseImage_interactive_example2.png)](drone_sensor_data_blurb.md)